 Australia: Prime Minister Robert Menzies announces that the country will increase the size of the armed forces.

 China: Chiang Kai-Shek launches a Winter Offensive in several places against the Japanese.

-American homefront: The International Olympics Committee meets and decides that the 1940 Olympics cannot be be held in Finland as planned.
+American homefront: The International Olympics Committee meets and decides that the 1940 Olympics cannot take place in Finland as planned.
 This effectively cancels the Games for 1940.

 Holocaust: Mass killings of undesired inhabitants pursuant to Operation Tannenberg continues in Poland with liquidations in Bromberg (Bydgoszcz) by "Volksdeutscher Selbstschutz" and the Gestapo.

 Future history: Barbara Bosson is born in Charleroi, Pennsylvania.
 She becomes famous in such 1960s films as "Bullitt" and 1980s television series as "Hill Street Blues."